Gregory van der Wiel

-Gregory Kurtley van der Wiel (born 3 February 1988) is a Dutch former footballer who played as a right-back.
+Gregory Kurtley van der Wiel (born 3 February 1988) is a Dutch former professional footballer who played as a right-back.

 Born in Amsterdam, Van der Wiel is a product of the AFC Ajax youth system.
 In 2010, he was awarded the Johan Cruyff Award for "Young Player of the Year" in the Netherlands.
-He has also played for Paris Saint-Germain, Fenerbahçe, Cagliari and Toronto FC.
+He also played for Paris Saint-Germain, Fenerbahçe, Cagliari and Toronto FC.

 Van der Wiel made his debut for the Netherlands national team in February 2009 and participated in the Netherlands' runners-up performance at the 2010 FIFA World Cup in South Africa.
 Dutch teammate John Heitinga has labelled him the spiritual successor of Michael Reiziger for the Netherlands.